bhagyamudgal/bhagyamudgal/README.md

 ## 🚀 About Me

-Hi there!
-My name is Bhagya Mudgal, and I am a Software Engineer at KAPX.
+I am a Software Engineer at KAPX.
 I have experience in developing decentralized applications on Solana and EVM-compatible blockchains and am passionate about using the latest web technologies to build high-quality web applications.
 In addition to my professional experience, I am always eager to learn and work with new technologies and share my knowledge with others.
 I am excited to continue growing and learning in my field, and I look forward to connecting with others who share my interests.

 - 💻 My Portfolio Website [www.bhagyamudgal.com](https://www.bhagyamudgal.com/)